 UKCP standards cover the range of different psychotherapies.
 Registration is obtained by training or accrediting with one of its member organisations, or by holding a European Certificate in Psychotherapy.
 Accredited by the Professional Standards Authority.

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

-I have worked with people from their late teens to late 60s, facing a wide range of life situations and challenges.
+I have worked with people from their late teens to post retirement, facing a wide range of life situations and challenges.